BryBon/p2BryceBond/README.md

  - no lcds might help users driving at night

 Cons
-- very simple, missing most modern day features like gas miliage
+- very simple, missing most modern-day features like gas mileage
-- the driving mode indacter should be moved to a more central spot
+- the driving mode indicator should be moved to a more central spot
 - there does not seem to be a way to change the brightness of the backlighting

 Picture is from here -https://knowhow.napaonline.com/know-your-dashboard-lights-and-gauges-infographic/